 It turns out that these experiences are similar but not the same.
 When you stub your toe, the leading cause of pain is nerve endings firing and neurons creating pain.
 But as the pain becomes more chronic, the emotional pain component takes over.
 People not only get sick and tired of feeling discomfort, but they also start to feel the psychological consequences of the condition.

-They may start asking themselves, questions, such as, “Will I ever feel better?”
+They may ask themselves questions like, “Will I ever feel better?”
 But ‘feel’ in which way – physically?
 Emotionally?
 Can you genuinely experience one sensation without the other?

-In a sense, therefore, pain causes negative emotions, which then compound the pain that a person experiences in a symbiotic fashion.
+In a sense, pain causes negative emotions, compounding the pain that a person experiences in a symbiotic fashion.

 One might explain this is why there is now a growing interest in alternative health products such as CBD balm.
 These CBD compounds do not conventionally address pain, i.e., blocking nerve signals.
 Instead, they activate systems in the body that generate our feel-good factors, which fundamentally change the experience of these sensations from negative to positive.